Art Statement of Intent for CMS

 • To draw proportionally and to scale

-Spring Surreal Birds
+Spring Acrylic and Watercolour Birds

 Key components

-• Applying acrylic paint with expression
+• Applying acrylic and watercolour paint with expression

 Key components –